Weeds with purple flowers are much more common than you might think.

 The Purple Dead Nettle is a member of the mint family, and its purple flowers are mainly seen blooming in April, although a bloom can often continue into late spring and summer.

-The Purple Dead Nettle has a square-shaped stem, with fuzzy, triangle-shaped leaves that have a reddish-purple hue to them.
+The Purple Dead Nettle has a square-shaped stem with fuzzy, triangle-shaped leaves that have a reddish-purple hue to them.
 Their vibrant purple-pink flowers grow in a tubular shape on the upper section of the weed.

 While the flowers are vibrant and delicate, these aggressive weeds can grow quickly and are resistant to cold weather, insects, and disease.
-This allows it to easily spread in moist lawns where it has access to water and sunshine.
+This allows it to easily spread on moist lawns where it has access to water and sunshine.

 These purple flowers are often a critical early food source for pollinators such as honeybees and bumblebees.
 Because of its ability to help these pollinators, many gardeners may take advantage of the benefits that this creates for bees and gardens.

-Even with these benefits, many choose to eradicate this weed, as its durability allows it to quickly take over a lawn.
-To prevent the spread of Purple Dead Nettle in your yard, you can use a pre-emergent herbicide in the late fall or winter, as well as proper mowing and fertilization practices in early spring to reduce the growth of these weeds.
+To prevent the spread of Purple Dead Nettle in your yard, you can use a pre-emergent herbicide in the late fall or winter, as well as proper mowing and fertilization practices in the early spring to reduce the growth of these weeds.

 2. Henbit